Neonatal referrals

 Emergency referrals

-Most referrals into our service are from emergency referrals from other neonatal units.
+Most referrals into our service are emergency referrals from other neonatal units.
 These referrals can be made directly (see below) or through the emergency bed service.

 Outpatient referrals

-Most babies are referred to our outpatient clinic following inpatient care at the Neonatal Unit.
+Most babies are referred to our outpatient clinic following inpatient care at the neonatal unit.

 We also accept referrals from GPs: